Writing a novel is never exactly easy.

 3. Outline Your Story

 There are differing opinions concerning outlining.
 Some authors, such as Stephen King, believe that outlining stifles the creative process.
-Others, such as Terry Brooks, argue that outlining is a valuable step when writing a book.
+Others, such as Terry Brooks, argue that outlining is a valuable step when writing.

 In my personal experience, outlining is essential.
 It empowers you to write your manuscript quickly, without the looming specter of writer’s block.
 If you have worked out the structure of your story in advance, your creative imagination is freed up to focus on other aspects of your book.